-If approved and pursuant to the Board of Governors' guidelines, it is further recommended that the policies be presented to the Board at its June 2013 meeting for final consideration.
+In accordance with the Board's procedures, the policy was presented for review at the August meeting and is now presented for approval.
+Pursuant to the Board of Governors' guidelines, the policy will be presented to the Board at its October meeting for final consideration.